Explainer: What do Apple's new iPhone privacy changes mean for consumers and businesses?

-TechnologyExplainer: What do Apple's new iPhone privacy changes mean for consumers and businesses?

-Apple Inc (AAPL.O) on Monday will begin rolling out an update of its iOS operating system with new privacy controls designed to limit digital advertisers from tracking iPhone users.
+(Reuters) - Apple Inc on Monday will begin rolling out an update of its iOS operating system with new privacy controls designed to limit digital advertisers from tracking iPhone users.

 For Apple’s more than 1 billion iPhone users, the change will mean a new pop-up notification in some apps seeking their permission to collect data that Apple believes could be used to track their browsing habits across third-party apps and websites.